SamuelMorrisProjects/GuiCalculator/README.md

 # What is it ?
-A GUI calculator that follows pemdas and the order of operations.
+A GUI calculator that follows pemdas.
 It also has a sleek interface that is both easy to customize and use.
 You can run the program by downloading the repository and running main.py

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/0fy10C7/Image.png" alt="Image" border="0"></a>